Drug & Substance Abuse, Addiction Treatment

-The main obstacle to recovering from a drug addiciton is denial.
-As Dr. Phil often says, you can’t change what you don’t acknowledge.
+The main obstacle to recovering from a drug addiction is denial.
+You can’t change what you don’t acknowledge.
 That is a truism known by anyone who has made efforts to overcome an addiction.

 There are five steps to addiction recovery, and the first is having an inkling that one may have a problem.
 It may be a vague or fuzzy awareness, such as a sense that something may be wrong.
 The next step is awareness, or defining the problem.
 At this point, the problem comes into focus, and you have a choice to make: either keep on doing what you’re doing (and suffer the consequences), or find a way to stop.
 Those who see that the consequences outweigh the benefits of addiction may at this point enter step three, which is the decision-making phase.
 If one is going to be successful in the decision to stop the addictive behavior, there are certain choices that one must face in devising a workable plan to achieve success in recovery.
 These choices are related to changing one’s lifestyle, and involve all levels: the mental, emotional, physical, and social aspects of one’s life (many people include the spiritual dimension as well).
 Changing the way one thinks, feels and behaves is not an easy task, and typically calls for one or more guides or coaches to “make it.”
 Cognitive-behavioral therapy can be very helpful in efforts to clean up one’s internal and environment, as well as in healing feelings.
 When you are making the necessary changes from the inside out, you are in the fourth step, which is the action phase.
 Maintaining these changes, and living that new lifestyle is the fifth step, also known as recovery.